 Inspired by her sister, Osamu Takahashi wanted to design a wearable device for every father to experience nursing the newborn.
 Osamu Takahashi at Dentsu developed the device in consultation with pediatricians and babysitters, naming it Father’s Nursing Assistant.
 It eerily reminds of Robert De Niro in 2004’s Meet the Fockers.

 Breastfeeding a child is no child’s game.
 There’s a lot of parental stress around feeding a child right as it is crucial to the child’s overall development.

-As per reports by UNICEF, the act of breastfeeding is low in developed countries.
-However, in the underdeveloped countries, mothers keen to nurse their newborns often cannot express enough breast milk to boost neonatal health.
-In this context, the breastfeeding technology not only helps fathers but improves a mother’s experience of breastfeeding.
+As per a report by UNICEF, the act of breastfeeding is low in developed countries.
+However, in underdeveloped countries, mothers keen to nurse their newborns often cannot express enough breast milk to boost neonatal health.
+In this context, breastfeeding technology not only helps fathers but improves a mother’s experience of breastfeeding.
 For mothers who have to return to work in no time and mothers who can’t breastfeed either for lack of breast milk or other standing ailments, attitude, and experiences, the breastfeeding device market is poised to grow.
 Click to download the report by Phillips.

 Critically, the premise in which Osamu Takahashi designed the feeding device is to enable fathers to participate in the nursing process to unburden mothers who can easily lull the newborn to sleep.
 It may also be why the breast pad is unnatural because more than the milk, the warmth of the breasts calms the newborn to comfort, which induces the rest necessary for a child’s growth.
 Here, MamaBreast Breastfeeding Simulator serves both and can be used by both men and women.